 if any of his brothers and sisters have predeceased the decedent, That inheritance is subject to a usufruct in favor of his parents.

 Half brothers and half sisters inherit according to their lines.

 They may inherit only a half share, and that half share may or may not be subject to a usufruct in favor of their parent.

 If there are brothers or sisters on only one side, they inherit to the exclusion of all others.

 If the decedent has no descendants and no brothers or sisters or descendants of brother and sisters, his property is inherited by his parents

 If the decedent leaves neither descendants, nor parents, nor brothers or sisters or descendants of brothers and sisters, his separate property is inherited by his spouse.

-If the decedent leaves neither descendants, nor surviving spouse, nor parents nor brothers or sisters or descendants of either of them,
+If the decedent leaves no descendants, nor surviving spouse, nor parents nor brothers or sisters or descendants of either of them,

 his property is inherited by his nearest ascendants, or if no ascendants, by his nearest collateral relations